Zac Posen Says He Won't Dress Ivanka and Melania Trump

 "Everybody has a voice, whether in fashion or any field," he said.
 "There are issues that are being questioned that are fundamentally upsetting to me—deeply: LGBT rights, immigration, funding for the arts, Planned Parenthood, and women’s rights.
 These are just issues that are very close to my heart, and I use my own private voice and funds to fight for them and in support of them.
 I think it’s important to use your voice.
 I think that every brand and person has a right to be vocal."

-After the first lady recently wore Michael Kors to the president's first address to a joint session of Congress, the designer told the New York Times, "Mrs. Trump has been a longtime client at our New York boutique."
+After the first lady recently wore Michael Kors to the president's first address to a joint session of Congress, Kors told the New York Times, "Mrs. Trump has been a longtime client at our New York boutique."

-Posen also cautions against the commodification of important issues like feminism, especially when it comes to fashion; he advocates for thoughtful engagement when going forward with projects.
+For Posen's part, he also cautions against the commodification of the important issue of feminism, especially when it comes to fashion; he advocates for thoughtful engagement when going forward with projects.

 "You can’t market or commercialize feminism as an entity.
 One has to be careful.
 I aim to be about powerful women in my clothing.
 It’s important that I support the amazing women that I’m able to work with," he said.